dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 To create a new id we use a static method "New".
 For instance, "ProductId.New()".

 To create a strongly typed id based on a given guid, we use "Create" method.
-For instance, "Product.Create()".
+For instance, "Product.Create(guid)".

 Due to the fact that entity id is a record struct, we can use the '==' operator to compare ids.